 Fitness trackers and smart watches are everywhere and 5G technology is expected to make them more useful and introduce new capabilities.

 Global economic analysts at Accenture estimated that 5G technology could add $500 billion in value to the U.S. economy in the next 7 years.
 As many as 3 million new jobs could emerge from the technology, Accenture projected.

 City and building planning could be revolutionized by faster communications and data transfer made possible by 5G tech.

-We sat down with Boston IT service professional Phil Cardone from Radius Executive IT Solutions to discuss how 5G technology will impact his clients, the economy and jobs throughout the Boston area.
+We sat down with Boston IT Service Manager professional Phil Cardone from Radius Executive IT Solutions to discuss how 5G technology will impact his clients, the economy and jobs throughout the Boston area.